alireza-hariri/python-dependency-list/README.md

 # python-dependency-list
 simple demostration for finding all local dependency files recursively

-moved to my gists: https://gist.github.com/alireza-harir
+find this in my gist: https://gist.github.com/alireza-hariri